 Spring semester.
-Professors Hood, Temeles, and Levin, and Lab Coordinators Emerson and Kristensen.2019-20: Offered in Fall 2019
+Professors Hood, Temeles, and Levin, and Lab Coordinators Emerson and Kristensen.2020-21: Offered in Fall 2020

 An introduction to the molecular and cellular processes common to life with an emphasis on control of energy and information flow.
 Central themes include metabolism, macromolecular function, and the genetic basis of cellular function.
 We examine how membranes work to establish the internal composition of cells, how the structure of proteins including enzymes affects protein function, how energy is captured, stored and utilized by cells, and how cells communicate, move and divide.
 We explore inheritance patterns and underlying molecular mechanisms of genetics, the central dogma of information transfer from DNA replication to protein synthesis, and recombinant DNA methods and medical applications.
 Laboratories include genetic analyses, enzyme reaction kinetics, membrane transport, and genomic analysis.
 Two hours of lecture, two hours of team-based learning, and three laboratory hours per week.

 Requisite: Prior completion of, or concurrent registration in, CHEM 161.
 Fall semester.
-Professors Goutte and Purdy and Lab Coordinator Emerson.2019-20: Offered in Fall 2019 and Spring 2020
+Professors Goutte and Purdy and Lab Coordinator Emerson.2020-21: Offered in Fall 2020, Spring 2021

 Advances in organismal biology hinge upon an understanding of natural history and are enhanced by quantitative observation, hypothesis formation, and experimentation with systems that occur in nature.
 In this course, we will apply these principles specifically to the study of infectious diseases in natural populations.
 With a combination of lecture, discussion, and field-based activities, the course will focus on deriving important questions and the variety of approaches to address them.
 While covering the fundamentals of disease ecology, the applicability of the field-based approaches to other areas of organismal biology will be emphasized as a foundation for further studies.
 Three classroom hours and three laboratory/field work hours per week.